iamironz/autobus/README.md

 # autobus
-Java representation of event bus mechanism in simple use
+Simple java representation of event bus mechanism in simple use